 Not to worry, there are solutions for this setup and the easiest way to go about lowering this type of suspension is to buy a universal lowering kit that has been made specifically for your brand of vehicle.
 Once again this setup can be replaced in your own garage, but some mechanical knowledge will be needed.

 You will be lifting the vehicle off the ground so a strong jack is a must with jack stands strong enough to support the weight of your vehicle.
 Having this kit changed onto your vehicle is quite a lot of work so it might be better left to the professionals.
+It’s important to note that while you’re lowering your leaf springs, you should also check your antifreeze levels and consider using high-quality antifreeze for bmw to keep your engine running smoothly.

 Method 4: Air Ride Suspension